rapidsai/cuxfilter/README.md

 ### Where is the original cuxfilter and Mortgage Viz Demo?

 The original version (0.2) of cuxfilter, most known for the backend powering the Mortgage Viz Demo, has been moved into the [`GTC-2018-mortgage-visualization branch`](https://github.com/rapidsai/cuxfilter/tree/GTC-2018-mortgage-visualization).
-As it has a much more complicated backend and javascript API, we’ve decided to focus more on the streamlined notebook focused version in the `/python` folder.
+As it has a much more complicated backend and javascript API, we’ve decided to focus more on the streamlined notebook focused version here.

 ## Usage